CMHayden/Learning/Scene.js/README.md

 Scene.js is a java script animation library.
 It is an alternative to GSAP.
 Here you can find:

-*   Snippits - handy snippits of doing some basic animations
+*   Snippits - handy snippits of doing some basic animations mostly taken from small projects
-*   Projects - small projects (ie animated shopping cart) used to practice scene.js in a more realistic environment.
+*   Projects - small projects used to practice scene.js in a more realistic environment.

 ---